krampstudio/aja.js/README.md

 ## Contributing

 Contributions (issue reporting, bug fixes, feedback, typos, gimie a tip, etc.) are really welcomed!
 This library is developed using the TDD principles, so I accept pull request only if they come with the according unit/integration test.

+> I'd love if somebody can create a nice logo for aja.js...

+## History

+ - _0.1.0_ : initial release
+ - _0.2.0_ : added support of new HTTP methods (trace, patch and connect)

 ## License